MPEGGroup/mpeg-pcc-tmc2/doc/README.options.md

                                               & extraction                                 \\ \hline
 --surfaceThickness=4                          & Surface thickness                          \\ \hline
 --maxAllowedDepth=255                         & Maximum depth per patch                    \\ \hline
---maxAllowedDist2MissedPointsDetection=9      & Maximum distance for a point to be         \\
+--maxAllowedDist2RawPointsDetection=9      & Maximum distance for a point to be         \\
-                                              & ignored during missed point detection      \\ \hline --maxAllowedDist2MissedPointsSelection=1      & Maximum distance for a point to be         \\ & ignored during  missed points              \\
+                                              & ignored during raw points detection      \\ \hline --maxAllowedDist2RawPointsSelection=1      & Maximum distance for a point to be         \\ & ignored during  raw points              \\
                                               & selection                                  \\ \hline
 --lambdaRefineSegmentation=3                  & Controls the smoothness of the patch       \\
                                               & boundaries  during segmentation            \\